-The most secure method of filing confidential documents with the OEB is through the RESS application, a password-protected direct uploading service.
+Confidential documents must be filed with the OEB through the RESS system, and the submitter must password-protect the confidential documents before uploading them.
 OEB staff will treat the files in confidence and will store them in a secure electronic environment.
-If you send the Confidential files to the OEB by email, we recommend that you password-protect each document and in a separate email, submit the password for these files.
-The OEB will change those passwords as part of the secure storage of the confidential files.
-When submitting the files, please add the word "CONFIDENTIAL" at the beginning of the file name for each document.
-See the OEB Practice Direction on Confidential Filings for more information.
+The password must be included in the Application Description field of the RESS upload and CONFIDENTIAL marked in all-caps in that field as well.
+When submitting the files, the submitter must include the word "CONFIDENTIAL" at the beginning of the file name for each document.
+The confidential documents must be uploaded in a separate RESS filing from other, non-confidential documents.
+See the OEB's Practice Direction on Confidential Filings and the RESS Document Guidelines for more information.